Busan: Parks, beaches, and highlights

 With a length of 7.62 km and a size of 2.66 km2, designated as Natural Monument No. 179, Daejeo Ecological Park is a habitat for migratory birds at the Nakdong River Estuary.
 The estuary was chosen as a trial project for the Four Major Rivers Restoration Project.
 The sports facilities were partially built on the upper and lower parts of the park only, while the rest of the park underwent a restoration of its wetlands and natural grassland.
 In the garden inside the park, you can find a large-scale habitat for prickly water lilies, which are part of the Endangered Species Level II classification.
 Many interesting festivals, such as the Nakdong Riverside Cherry Blossom Festival, the Busan Nakdong River Canola Flower Festival, and the Daejeo Tomato Festival are held around this park every year.

 Ilgwang Beach is a long white-sand beach, extending for about 1.8 kilometers, and is particularly popular among families with young children as a vacation spot because the waters are quite shallow.
 Every summer, the Gaetmaeul Outdoor Drama Festival is held on this beach.
 The festival features diverse performances of traditional Korean music, outdoor dramas, mime shows, and other performance art forms.

 Kiswire Museum offers its visitors a chance to better understand wire, a key material for industrial development, and central to Kiswire's corporate philosophy.
-The museum won The 2014 Busan Architecture Award for its aesthetic design.
+The museum won the 2014 Busan Architecture Award for its aesthetic design.
 In addition, the roof of the museum is supported by only 38 cables without any pillars or beams, which makes the museum quite unique.
 In addition, the museum features special art pieces, including artwork made with wires.

 Jeonpo Café Street in Seomyeon, Busan is one of the busiest areas, with a variety of entertainment, restaurants, and stores.
 Across Seomyeon 1 Beonga (Seomyeon 1st Street), the busiest street in the area, there is a quiet and tranquil street with about 30 unique cafés.
-Several years ago, the Bujeon-dong and Jeonpo-dong areas were full of hardware stores and machine part suppliers.
-However, since 2010 the area has been transformed into a street full of cafés.
+The Bujeon-dong and Jeonpo-dong areas were full of hardware stores and machine part suppliers, but since 2010 the area has been transformed into a street full of cafés.

 Busan is planning to build the first floating city in the world.
 So-called Oceanix City will be finished and ready for settlement by 2025.